kinbiko/dotfiles/README.md

 ### Start getting access

-Set up the password manager, and install Arc.
+Set up the password manager, and install a better browser.
-Set Arc as the default browser and set up sync to get extensions, settings, and bookmarks set up.
-Make sure the password manager browser plugin works.

 ### Fetch and use this repo